exilekit/PoESplit/ReadMe.md

 # ![Logo](https://raw.githubusercontent.com/exilekit/PoESplit/main/PoESplit/MarkdownResources/ExperimentedUniqueSymbol.png) PoESplit

 ## About
-PoESplit is a timer program for speedrunners playing the Path of Exile campaign.
-It is intended to help players identify inefficiencies during the course of their run.
+PoESplit is a timer program for players solo speedrunning the Path of Exile campaign.

-PoESplit was inspired by other timer programs, like [LiveSplit](https://github.com/LiveSplit/LiveSplit), but is specialized for Path of Exile.

-***Warning: This project is in its infancy; it is not ready for use by the general public***

 ## Download
 Windows Installers are provided on the [releases](https://github.com/exilekit/PoESplit/releases)